Here is how to plan the best 3 day itinerary to visit Istanbul for first-timers!

-For each day, we’ve ordered the stops in a way that makes sense and won’t have you backtracking all over the place, and we always tell you how long you should expect each place to take.
+For each day, I ordered the stops in a way that makes sense and won’t have you backtracking all over the place, and I will always tell you how long you should expect each place to take and how much it cost.
+I will not take you through all of the places as some of them are simply not worth visiting.

 We’re practical people over here and hate when we need to search high and low in order to get all the info for our trip.
 So for your convenience (you’re welcome), there is information about opening times and prices at each site mentioned, plus a link to each site’s website.